 Upcoming Training Events

-Popcorn sales have been a Scouting tradition, and they continue to be the main source of our fundraising dollars for our Packs and Troops through the District.
+Popcorn sales have been a Scouting tradition, and they continue to be the main source of our fundraising dollars for our units.
 Selling popcorn can be a fun and rewarding experience that teaches lifelong lessons.

 At the beginning of each Scouting year, families are provided literature on the Popcorn Program during the popcorn kickoff celebration.
-Selling popcorn not only helps our organization but it provides the Scouts with great skills in the way of salesmanship, networking, business, personal management, community involvement and family participation.
+Selling popcorn not only helps our organization but it provides the Scouts with great skills in the way of salesmanship, networking, business, personal management, and community involvement.
 These skills lead to a sense of strong self-worth, leadership and a basic understanding of how money works.

 We have a wide variety of popcorn from which to choose.
 From our popular Butter Microwave Popcorn to our limited edition tins, there are many options.

 We know, however, that some people just can’t eat popcorn.
 For those folks who wish to support Scouts but don’t want the popcorn, you can buy popcorn that will be sent to our American Armed Forces to brighten their day!

 Please plan a FOS presentation for your unit annually between December-March and make a pledge to support Scouting in our district.
 A strong Scouting program requires good outdoor experiences, trained leaders and financial resources to assure operations and camps continue to be the quality our youth deserve.
 Your unit support of FOS is part of making Scouting strong.
 When making your FOS pledge remember many companies have programs that will match donations to Scouting.
 Volunteer hours may also be recognized by employers for a matching gift.